-Written and Produced By Rudy Bessit
+Written and produced by Rudy Bessit

 Directed by Fatima Abdool

-A one man show with Rudy Bessit playing three characters, Aunty B from Bosmont who is very impressed with her background as a person of colour with a light complexion and the hair that goes with it.
+A Hair Thingy is a one man show with Rudy Bessit playing three characters, Aunty B from Bosmont who is very impressed with her background as a person of colour with a light complexion and the hair that goes with it.
 Tumischke, the local gay hairdresser who is so over hair and she says it like it is and lastly, Benjamin who is Aunty Bernie’s brother and the male representative in the play.

 The typical kullid community is depicted with steaming koeksisters on a Sunday morning, scrubbing floors while old RnB favourites belt out the hits on the hi-fi and sharing that tight bond no matter how many lemons life throws our way.